-4Interesting recent exceptions are Heathcote, Storesletten and Violante (2014) and the semi-structural approach in Alan, Browning and Ejrnaes (2014).

-Preston (2008) for example.
+The existing literature on earnings shocks and consumption follows two main approaches.
+One approach is to take a stand on the precise mechanisms that households use to smooth consumption, for example saving and borrowing or labor supply, and to take a fully-specified life-cycle model to the data; see Gourinchas and Parker (2002), Guvenen and Smith (2014), or Kaplan and Violante (2014), for example.
+Except in very special cases (as in Hall and Mishkin (1982)), the consumption function is generally a complex nonlinear function of earnings components.5 Another approach is to estimate the degree of "partial insurance" from the data without precisely specifying the insurance mechanisms; see Blundell, Pistaferri, and Preston (2008), for example.
 Linear approximations to optimality conditions from the optimization problem deliver tractable estimating equations.
-However, linear approximations may not always be accurate (Kaplan and Violante, 2010).
-Moreover, some aspects of consumption smoothing such as precautionary savings or asset accumulation in the presence of borrowing constraints and nonlinear persistence are complex in nature, making a linear framework less attractive.
-In this paper we develop a comprehensive new approach to study the nonlinear relationship between shocks to household earnings and consumption over the life cycle.
+However, linear approximations may not always be accurate (Kaplan and Violante (2010)).
+Moreover, some aspects of consumption smoothing, such as precautionary savings or asset accumulation in the presence of borrowing constraints and nonlinear persistence, are complex in nature, making a linear framework less attractive.
+In this paper, we develop a comprehensive new approach to study the nonlinear relationship between shocks to household earnings and consumption over the life-cycle.

 Our first contribution is to specify and estimate a nonlinear earnings process.
 In this framework, log-earnings are the sum of a general Markovian persistent component and a transitory innovation.
 Our interest mainly centers on the conditional distribution of the persistent component given its past.
 This is a comprehensive measure of the earnings risk faced by households.
-Conditional (or predictive) earnings distributions are a main feature of many models of consumption responses to income shocks, as in Kaplan and Violante (2014) for example, and also play a central role in the optimal design of social insurance, as in Golosov, Troshkin, and Tsyvinski (2014).
-Using quantile methods on both US and Norwegian data, we show that the conditional distribution of the persistent component of earnings exhibits important asymmetries.
+Conditional (or predictive) earnings distributions are a main feature of many models of consumption responses to income shocks, as in Kaplan and Violante (2014), for example, and also play a central role in the optimal design of social insurance, as in Golosov, Troshkin, and Tsyvinski (2016).
+Using quantile methods on both U.S. and Norwegian data, we show that the conditional distribution of the persistent component of earnings exhibits important asymmetries.
 Our setup provides a tractable framework for incorporating such properties into structural decision models.

 Our modeling approach to earnings dynamics captures the intuition that, unlike in linear models, different shocks may be associated with different persistence.
 The notion of persistence we propose is one of persistence of histories.
-In a Markovian setup, this is conveniently summarized using a derivative effect which measures by how much earnings at period t vary with the earnings component at t-1, when hit by a particular shock at time t.
+In a Markovian setup, this is conveniently summarized using a derivative effect which measures by how much earnings at period t vary with the earnings component at t - 1, when hit by a particular shock at time t.
 This approach provides a new dimension of persistence where the impact of past shocks on current earnings may be altered by the size and sign of new shocks.
 For example, our framework allows for "unusual" shocks to wipe out the memory of past shocks.